Latest SSC jobs » Important Days in April 2023 » Eid-al-Fitr

 Eid-al-Fitr

 Eid al-Fitr, also known as the Festival of Breaking the Fast, is one of the most important religious festivals celebrated by Muslims worldwide.
-It marks the end of the holy month of Ramadan, during which Muslims fast from sunrise to sunset.
+It marks the end of Ramadan, the Islamic holy month of fasting., during which Muslims fast from dawn to sunset.
 Eid al-Fitr is a time of joy and celebration, as Muslims gather together with their families and friends to share meals and exchange gifts.
 It is also a time of reflection and gratitude, as Muslims reflect on the blessings they have received during the month of Ramadan and give thanks to Allah for his mercy and guidance.
+Eid-al-Fitr is also a time for forgiveness, reconciliation, and strengthening of bonds within the community.
+Traditional sweets and desserts are often shared among family and friends, adding to the festive atmosphere.

 Significance of Chand Raat